FreedomBen/slackbot_frd/README.md

     ```
     ChatPostMessage.postMessage(
-        channel,
+        channel: channel,
-        message,
+        message: message,
-        username_to_show,
+        username: username_to_show,
-        avatar_emoji_or_url,
-        true_if_avatar_is_emoji
+        avatar_emoji: avatar_emoji  # or avatar_url: avatar_url if using a URL
     )
     ```

 ## How do I set up incoming webhooks with this?

 That's coming later.
 Soon this will be usable as a rails engine which gives you full active record and a router.
 Why rails?
-Cause that's what I use.
+Cause it's ruby and rails is awesome.

 ## Bugs, Features, and Contributions

-This is a very young and incomplete project.
+This is a very young and incomplete project, but I am striving to keep the docs up to date.
 Please open bugs and send pull requests!